mihaelamj/mmjiostemplates/README.md

 * BaseSubview is a main view class for embedabble ViewControllers.
 It has methods for determining it's size dynamically.
 * BaseTableViewCell, BaseCollectionViewCell and BaseTableViewHeaderFooterView classes also have methods for determining their size dynamically
 * Masonry is included in all classes that need Auto Layout, but commented.
+* Podfile is included with my favourite Cocoapods.
+You may change it to your liking.

 ##How to install